Aid Access: Services provided

-Aid Access offers mifepristone in combination with misoprostol, and misoprostol alone for medical abortion.
-Services available depend on the state in which the person lives.
+Aid Access offers mifepristone in combination with misoprostol for medical abortion.
+Their abortion pill service is available to people in all 50 U.S. states.
+U.S.-based doctors work with Aid Access to provide pills from a licensed pharmacy in the U.S. in 1–5 days.
 An online consultation process is required, which includes questions to assess for the medical eligibility and safety of providing medical abortion by mail.
-In states where telemedical abortion services are allowed, US based doctors work with Aid Access to provide pills directly and quickly to residents of their state.
-In most other states, an overseas physician provides a prescription and instructions for it to be filled with a pharmacy in India, which then mails the medication to the patient in the United States.
-Due to shipping from outside of the United States, sometimes it may take three weeks for the pills to arrive.

 Following the passage of Senate Bill 8 by the state of Texas, Aid Access began providing "advanced provision" pills to individuals seeking access to abortion.
 The practice of advanced provision involves providing abortion pills to individuals before they are pregnant, so that they may have them readily available for use should they need them in the future.

 Gomperts has expressed her hope that this approach will become more widely adopted by U.S. doctors.
 She believes that a way around the restrictive abortion laws is for all doctors to prescribe a set of abortion pills for a woman on her first menstruation, so that she will always have them if needed.

 Safety

-There are no data addressing the safety of Aid Access in particular.
 Self-induced abortion with mifepristone and misoprostol can be performed safely, according to the World Health Organization (WHO).

 The WHO recommends that determination of eligibility for medical abortion is made by a health provider, but self-administering the medications at home and self-assessing the completion of the abortion are recommended in specific circumstances.
 This aligns with the care provided by Aid Access.

+If someone needs care after a self-administered medication abortion, Aid Access advises that they should say they had a miscarriage since the symptoms and treatment are exactly the same, and that no traces of the abortion pills remain if taken orally; though traces of the pills can last as long as 4 days if administered vaginally.